10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Each project should leverage a unique text domain for its strings.
 Text domains should be lowercase, alphanumeric, and use hyphens to separate multiple words: `tenup-project-name`.

 Like the translated strings they accompany, text domains should never be stored in a variable or named constant when used with core localization functions, as this practice can often produce unexpected results.
-Most tools used to create translation rely on [GNU gettext](https://www.gnu.org/software/gettext/) scanning source code for translation functions.
-PHP code won't be interpreted, only scanned like it was a block of plain text, and translation tools won't be able to assign the text domain correctly if it's not there in plain text.
+Translation tools won't interpret PHP code, only scan it like it was plain text.
+They won't be able to assign the text domain correctly if it's not there in plain text.

 ```php
 // Always this